CIDR-FM: "Lite Rock" and The "River's" Return

 On August 25, 2000, the station flipped to a soft adult contemporary format as Lite Rock 93-9 FM in an attempt to take on AC market leader WNIC.
-Ratings remained low, and eventually CIDR shifted its format in a hot adult contemporary direction by 2001, when WMGC-FM entered the Detroit Adult Contemporary competition.
+Ratings remained low, and eventually CIDR shifted its format in a hot adult contemporary direction by 2001, when WMGC-FM entered the Detroit adult contemporary competition.
 By the mid-2000s, the station dropped the "Lite Rock" identity from its on-air imaging and became known as simply 93.9 FM, Today's Best Music.
-The station competed chiefly with WDVD, along with Leamington, Ontario's CHYR for the Hot AC audience.
-As a Hot AC, CIDR was still unsuccessful.
+The station competed chiefly with WDVD, along with Leamington, Ontario's CHYR for the hot AC audience.
+As a hot AC, CIDR was still unsuccessful.

-At 3 p.m. on September 1, 2006, CIDR once again became 93.9 The River.
+At 3 pm on September 1, 2006, CIDR once again became 93.9 The River.
 About three quarters of the way through the All American Rejects' "Move Along", the song was interrupted by the sound of rushing water, and a promo for the River was broadcast.
 It was also announced that the station would be playing clips of over 7,000 songs commercial free, all weekend long, until Monday morning, when the songs would be "Super sized".